BlockchainCommons/Research/papers/bcr-2023-005-envelope-compression.md

 ## Format Specification

 This section is normative, and specifies an additional case arm for the `envelope` type: `compressed`.
-The formal language used is the Concise Data Definition Language (CDDL) [RFC8610].
+The formal language used is the [Concise Data Definition Language (CDDL)](https://datatracker.ietf.org/doc/html/rfc8610).
 The top-level specification of Gordian Envelope with this extension added is:

 ~~~
 envelope = #6.200(